Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ## Time line
 ### Divergent period
 - Explore / Generate
-	- Involved discussion around the domains we see from our perspectives
+	- Involved discussion around the projects that can be broadly be considered 'epics'.
-	- Mapping the large chunks; projects in the works that can be considered epics and the domains they might fall into
+	- Mapping the large chunks; projects that can be considered epics and mapping them into the domains they might fall into.
 	-